Tatars in Lithuania: Entry into the Territory of Lithuania

 In the 14th century, the Grand Duchy of Lithuania covered vast territories.
 In the east, it was bordered by the Tatar lands.
-The two nations communicated with each other, Khans’ messengers visited the then capital of Trakai.
+The two nations communicated with each other through the Khans’ messengers who would travel to the then capital of Trakai.
 The first Tatars came to the Grand Duchy of Lithuania as allies in the battles against the crusaders already during the rule of the Grand Duke Gediminas in 1319-1320.

 Vytautas the Great took the first Tatars to the Grand Duchy of Lithuania after the campaigns in 1397-1398 to the Dnieper and Don steppes together with Khan Tokhtamysh, who tried to regain his Khanate of the Golden Horde with the Lithuanian aid.
 The Tatars then settled in Trakai and its surroundings.
 The earliest settlements spread along the Vokė River.

 On 15 July 1410, a contingent of Tatars participated in the famous Battle of Grunwald together with the Grand Duke Vytautas.

-After the Battle of Kletsk in 1506, a number of Tatar captives settled in private estates, towns or villages of Lithuanian noble families, such as the Princes Ostrogski, the Radziwiłłs, and others.
+After the Battle of Kletsk in 1506, a number of Tatar captives settled in private estates, towns, or villages of Lithuanian noble families, such as the Princes Ostrogski, the Radziwiłłs, and others.
 In the 17th century, some Tatar settlements were formed in the Duchy of Biržai.
-The last Khan of the Great Horde (the lower Volga region) Shaykh Aḥmad was taken hostage and held for diplomatic purposes in the Grand Duchy of Lithuania with a considerable escort for 20 years.
+The last Khan of the Great Horde (the lower Volga region) Sheikh Ahmed was taken hostage and held for diplomatic purposes in the Grand Duchy of Lithuania with a considerable escort for 20 years.
 He was released in 1527, but members of his family remained in the Grand Duchy of Lithuania and became founders of several local families of Tatar Dukes and Mirzas.
 In Lukiškės - the suburb of Vilnius - Tatars settled not earlier than in the middle of the 16th century.

 In Lithuania, the Tatar nobility lived mainly in manor-villages (okolicas) or homesteads.
 Tatars, who belonged to the Grand Duke Lithuania, received lands from him by inheritance.
 Tatars were obliged to perform military service and had some additional obligations.
 They also served as couriers, postmen, guardsmen, and road-workers.
-Tatars, like the boyars, enjoyed the landholding right, but had no political rights.
+Noble Tatars generally retained the right to own land, but they had no political rights.